sundog315/AspMyAdmin/README.md

 # AspMyAdmin
-AspMyAdmin is a simple ASP Scripts, Writed in 2001,When i was a student.
+AspMyAdmin is a simple ASP Scripts,Use to Manage small database like an ACCESS database or a small SQLserver database. this Script was Writed in 2001 ,When i was a student.

 ASPmyadmin说明文件
 Version: beta0.9